how to make carrots delicious, four ways

 6.9 mcg of vitamin K

-Carrot Alert: People who take medication derived from vitamin A, like isotretinoin (Roaccutane) for acne or acitretin for psoriasis should avoid eating large amounts of carrots, as it could lead to hypervitaminosis A. Which is an overdose of vitamin A.
+If you take medication derived from vitamin A, like isotretinoin (Roaccutane) for acne or acitretin for psoriasis you should avoid eating large amounts of carrots, as it could lead to hypervitaminosis A. Which is an overdose of vitamin A.